Cleethorpes: Places of interest and landmarks

 Ross Castle, a mock ruin of a castle built in 1885 by the Manchester, Sheffield and Lincolnshire Railway, was named after Edward Ross, secretary of the railway company.
 Its height was the highest point on the cliffs.
 After a period of closure, the castle was renovated, re-opening in June 2008 to the public.
 Possibilities of a further closure have been raised after a woman fell to her death on 9 January 2009.

-In 2007 the town was the Royal Horticultural Societies Britain in Bloom award winner in the coastal category.
-The town was also received a Silver-Gilt award, a Tourism Award (for Lollipop Road Train) and Jeff Blanchard the Shredded Wheat Community Champions award.
+In 2007 the town was the Royal Horticultural Society's Britain in Bloom award winner in the coastal category.
+The town was also received a Silver-Gilt award, a tourism award (for Lollipop Road Train) and Jeff Blanchard the Shredded Wheat Community Champions award.

 A statue of the Boy with the Leaking Boot was given to the town in 1918 by John Carlborn.
 It is reported that he was a Swedish immigrant to Cleethorpes who had built up a successful shipping business, and that the statue was a copy of one in the Hasselbacken Restaurant in Stockholm, Sweden.
 The Cleethorpes statue now stands in a pond in the Diana Princess of Wales Memorial Gardens, on Kingsway.
 It was stolen and replaced in 2002 and 2008, and vandalised in October 2011.
 In July 2012, two youths were recorded on CCTV as they frolicked naked in the pond and destroyed the fountain.
 A replacement statue was made by a local garden ornaments manufacturer and installed with improved security in September 2012.
 A nearby pub was named The Leaking Boot, but was destroyed by fire in June 2009.

 In 2019, a community alleyway on Kew Road was vandalized.
 The alley is known for hosting Cleethorpes In Bloom competition, and was a recipient of many awards over the past few years.

 The town is home to Cleethorpes Beach Holiday Park, currently run by Haven Holidays.
 Due to its former name, Thorpe Park Holiday Centre, bearing a strong resemblance to the Thorpe Park Resort theme park in Thorpe, Surrey, there was a glitch on Google Maps that mistook the two, accidentally sending people going to the theme park to the Haven and vice versa.
 This, alongside confusion between the two, and possible private legal action from Merlin Entertainments, the current owners of Thorpe Park, influenced Haven to rebrand the park.